Mugabe's body brought home to Zimbabwe, burial place still a mystery

 But some of Mugabe’s relatives have pushed back against that plan.
 They share Mugabe’s bitterness at the way former allies including Mnangagwa conspired to topple him and want him buried in his home village.

-A government minister said on Tuesday the burial was still planned for Sunday, a day after a state funeral.
-But the minister said Mugabe’s burial site would only be known once the body had arrived and government officials had consulted with the family.
+Sunday’s burial will take place a day after a state funeral, but officials said the burial site would only be known after consultations with the family.

 Mugabe left behind an economy wrecked by hyperinflation and deeply entrenched corruption, and a raging political rivalry between ZANU-PF and the opposition MDC.